simoninireland/epyc/doc/tutorial/sharedfs-parallel.rst

 machines that share a common file system.
 By this we mean that, whichever machine you log-on to, you're presented with the same set of files -- and most especially, with your home directory.

-What we want to do is to set up what is essentially a :ref:`multicore machine <muilticore-parallel>`, but one that uses cores on several machines.
+What we want to do is essentially tjhe same as :ref:`multicore-parallel`, but one that uses cores on several machines.
 For this to work we need to tell ``ipcluster`` what machines are in the cluster so that it can start engines on them.